A new advance on dimensional-aware scalar, vector and matrix operations in C++: Introduction

-In \cref{sec:existing_solution} we review the existing solutions available in the most common programming languages, we will describe our proposed solution and concrete examples in \cref{sec:our_implementation}, and we present a performance analysis in \cref{sec:performance}.
-Limitations of the current development and future plans for improvements are discussed in \cref{sec:limits} and eventually, conclusions are drawn.
+In \cref{sec:existing_solution}, we review the existing solutions available in the most common programming languages, we describe our proposed solution and present concrete examples in \cref{sec:our_implementation}, we discuss the testing approach in \cref{sec:testing} and present a performance analysis in \cref{sec:performance}.
+Limitations of the current development and plans for improvements are discussed in \cref{sec:limits} and conclusions are drawn in \cref{conclusions}.